IndraneelD29/TechDocExample/docs/index.md

 ---

-A DOC EXAMPLE FOR TESTING CHANGES IN GIT
+TEST UPDATE TO DOCUMENTATION: A DOC EXAMPLE FOR TESTING CHANGES IN GIT

 test of lower case

 ---

-**Introduction to Doc Example**
+**TEST UPDATE TO DOCUMENTATION:  Introduction to Doc Example**

-Second Example of a description for Doc Example
+Second Example of a description for Doc Example TEST UPDATE TO DOCUMENTATION: